MichelleChampney/PROYECTO1_UMG_REDES1/README.md

 3. Manage of the account.
 4. Basic information of the current user and the users in the server.
 5. Creates chats, shows when the other user send a message as typing and then the receive the message.
-6. Is able to create to different type of chats.
+6. The project is able to create to different type of chats.

-## USE wsXMPP project
+## Use of wsXMPP project
 * Download the Spring Tool Suite from [https://spring.io/tools3/sts/all ](https://spring.io/tools3/sts/all
 )